Last Updated on February 5, 2021 by Sunny Staff

 If you’re using WordPress, you have a lot of company.
-It powers over 30% of the Internet, with more than 450 million websites.
-Nearly 15% of the top 100 websites in the world use WordPress.
+It powers almost 40% of the Internet, with more than 450 million websites.
+Many of the top 100 websites in the world use WordPress.

 The more you use WordPress, the more you learn about its great tools (provided through WordPress plugins) that handle everything from protection against hackers to checking your SEO efforts.
 Best of all, WordPress grows with your business, so you can never have “too many pages.”